Johnserf-Seed/f2/docs/en/site-config.md

 :::

 ::: tip :bulb: Description
 This is just an example.
 In fact, user B's like page is not open, and user C may not live broadcast.
-Everything is set according to the actual situation, Do whatever you want.
+Everything is set according to the actual situation.
 :::

 Then you can open the terminal and directly enter the path to the custom configuration file to download it with one click.
 The remaining low-frequency parameters will be automatically merged, so there is no need to worry.